thecartercenter/nemo/docs/development-setup.md

 1. **Run the tests**
   - Run `rspec`.
   - All tests should pass.
-Running them takes a few minutes.
+Running them takes about 10-15 minutes.
+  - If you have trouble debugging a feature spec, you can run it headed (so you can watch the browser go through the spec) by doing `HEADED=1 bundle exec rspec spec/features/your_spec.rb`.

 1. **Start the server**
   - For a development setup, just run `rails s`.